Get started with the LeanIX GraphQL API.

 • When you query a large number of Fact Sheets, use pagination.
 To learn more, see Pagination.

 • Use GraphQL when building custom reports.
-GraphQL allows you to pull information presented in charts and other visual formats from your Workspace.
-You can find examples of using GraphQL for custom reports in these guides:
+GraphQL allows you to pull information presented in charts and other visual formats from your workspace.
+To view examples of using GraphQL with custom reports, see Using GraphQL Queries with Custom Reports.

 Scripts